daveolker/Populate-HPE-Synergy/README.md

 * Creates multiple sample Server Profile Templates
 * Creates multiple sample Server Profiles
 * Adds various Scopes
-* Configures remote resources including: LE, LI, LIGs, Enclosure Group
+* Configures remote resources including: LE, LI, LIGs, Enclosure Group (for the synergy_3encl_demo schematic only)

 ## Cleanup_HPE_Synergy.ps1
 This script connects with the Synergy DCS appliance and de-configures all the simulated hardware.
 It effectively backs-out all the changes made to the DCS appliance by the Populate_HPE_Synergy script.
 When the script is run, it prompts for the hostname or IP address of the Synergy appliance, the Administrator user name (usually Administrator), and the Administrator password.